Student Wellbeing Advisory Service

 - We are legally obliged to do so.
 This includes such circumstances as a court subpoena, a valid search warrant or other current legislated requirements.

-Contacting our service will not have any impact on your International student visa, your enrolment or your relationship with academic or other staff.
+Contacting our service will not have any impact on your International student visa, your enrolment or your relationship with academic or general staff.

 How to reach us